perez987/Audiometry/README.md

   - hearing loss assessment calculations
   - including SAL and ELI indices with results display
   - save patients data in core data
-  - add language system with English and Spanish
+  - language system with English and Spanish
-  - add buttons to move back and forth between saved patients
+  - buttons to move back and forth between saved patients
-  - add search button.
+  - search button.